Multi-collision internal shock lepto-hadronic models for energetic GRBs: A multi-collision internal shock radiation model

 We first describe how we calculate the injected distributions of primary particles, considering a species $i$ with mass $m_\mrm{i}$, Lorentz factor $\gamma^\p_\mrm{i}$ and charge number $Z_\mrm{i} $.
 As we consider no heavy nuclei, $Z_\mrm{i} = 1$.
 We assume that particles are accelerated at a very thin region close to the shock front before being injected into the (homogeneous) radiation zone of the shocked plasma.
 In the radiation zone of a single collision we do not account for any spatial dependence of quantities in the shocked plasma, such as magnetic field decay away from the shock \citep[e.g.][]{Lemoine:2012yw}.

 The injection rate of particle species $i$ into the radiation zone is given by

 for Lorentz factors above a minimum value of $\gamma^\p_\mrm{i, min}$.
 The maximum Lorentz factor, $\gamma^\p_\mrm{i,max}$, at any given time is determined by the balance between the radiative loss timescale and the acceleration timescale.
-Here, we consider the fastest acceleration time, which can be written as
+The loss timescales for electrons are due to synchrotron, inverse Compton and adiabatic cooling, while for protons they are due to photo-pion, photo-pair, synchrotron and adiabatic cooling.
+In general, the acceleration time can be written as

+where $\eta_\mrm{acc}$ specifies the acceleration efficiency.
+Considering the fastest acceleration time we set $\eta_\mrm{acc} = 1$ throughout this paper.
 The power-law index for electrons $p_\mrm{e}$ is considered to be a free parameter determined by prompt observations.
 For protons, however, the index cannot be usually inferred by electromagnetic observations alone.
 So, our benchmark choice is $p_\mrm{p} = 2$, but we discuss the impact of other indices in Section~\ref{sec:multimess}.

 If $\epsilon_\mrm{i}$ defines the fraction of energy transferred to the species $i$ (that can be calculated from the $f_\mrm{i/e}$ values and $\epsilon_e$ through \refeq{epsilon_e}), the number fraction of accelerated particles $\zeta_\mrm{i}$ and the minimum Lorentz factor $\gamma^\p_\mrm{i,min}$ are related through